BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   three common pistols each, in the same room as the drop location.
 This should compensate nicely for hardly ever getting common items ingame.

+* **Remove Level-Based Loot Restrictions**: This Allows all weapon, shield, grenade, COM, shield, ozkit, and ammo types from the very beginning of the game.
+If you have the quality of gear pumped up, it's possible that some early-game enemies might not otherwise be properly equipped unless you've got something like this which unlocks everything.
+This is a duplicate of my TPS Early Bloomer mod, and is also included inside TPS Better Loot, though there's no problems with having it enabled in multiple places.
+Note that some early-game gear is already unlocked in the main area of the mod, so this just goes a few steps further.

 Additionally, there's one category in the "Main Mod" section which you may be interested in: